remoteintech/remote-jobs/company-profiles/payu.md

 We have offices and remote-friendly policies in:
 •	Africa: South Africa
 •	Europe: Poland, Israel, Romania, Turkey, Russia
-•	Latin America: Colombia, Mexic, Peru, Argentina, Brazil
+•	Latin America: Colombia, Mexico, Peru, Argentina, Brazil

 ## How to apply